oban-bg/oban_web/README.md

-# ObanWeb
+# Oban.Web

 A live dashboard for monitoring and operating Oban.

 ## Installation (For Development)

-Using ObanWeb from another application in development mode requires a little maneuvering.
+Using Oban.Web from another application in development mode requires a little maneuvering.
 While you can specify `oban_web` as a path dependency, that doesn't work with Phoenix's code reloading features.
 During development I suggest the following work-flow: